dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

   text-decoration: none;
 }

-// Functional CSS aproach for Example 2
+// Functional CSS aproach for Case 2
-// Only one utility class for the modifier.
+// Only one universal utility class for all the modifiers.
 .display-none {
   display: none;
 }